DimaCrafter/dc-api-core/README.md

 const db = require('dc-api-core/DB').mongo();
 ```

-Where `mongo` - your database-driver name.
+Where `mongo` - your database driver name.

 Example:
-If you're using MySQL, use DBDriver - `mysql`
+If you're using MySQL, use `mysql` as database driver (don't forget to apply plugin first).

 ```js
 const db = require('dc-api-core/DB').mysql();
 ```